shodan8192/milkv-duo-buildroot/board/milkv/duo/readme.txt

 =====

-Milk-V Duo is an ultra-compact embedded development platform based on the rv64 CV1800B chip.It can run Linux and RTOS, providing a reliable, cost-effective, and high-performance platform for professionals, industrial ODMs, AIoT enthusiasts, DIY enthusiasts, and creators.
+Milk-V Duo is an ultra-compact embedded development platform based on the rv64 CV1800B chip.
+It can run Linux and RTOS, providing a reliable, cost-effective, and high-performance platform for professionals, industrial ODMs, AIoT enthusiasts, DIY enthusiasts, and creators.